COSSAS/bigphish/README.md

 ### Elasticsearch indices
 Two indices are automatically created within your Elasticsearch instance.
 These are:

-- `domain_index` stores the potential phishing domains originating from the CertScanner.
+- `domain_index` stores the potential phishing domains originating from the Certscanner.
 - `crawler_index` stores all the information related to the crawls.

 ### MinIO buckets